ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/retrieve.rst

     GET /v2/tasks/{taskId}/indicators/{associatedIndicatorType}

-For example, we could use the following query to find all Address Indicators associated with the Task with ID 12345:
+For example, you could use the following query to find all Address Indicators associated with the Task with ID 12345:

 .. code::